 The Five Benefits of Whistleblowing

 Whistleblowing culture is an essential aspect of the checks and balances system within any company.
-It provides companies with protection from reputational risks and similar issues brought about by factors such as illegal activities or other unethical behaviour by certain parties inside a company.
+It provides companies with protection from reputational risks and similar issues brought about by factors such as illegal activities or other unethical behavior by certain parties inside a company.
 In addition, when employees are confident in their ability to blow the whistle potentially, the entire company enjoys a culture of positivity and shared responsibility.

 Individuals don't often make the call to blow the whistle — it's not a call that's made lightly, which is why companies need to show a deep commitment to whistleblowing mechanisms.
 If a company encourages whistleblowing, it shows a willingness to self-improve and a respectful attitude towards employees.

 It's essential to treat whistleblowers without any hostility — they are not enemies of the company.
 They are people who didn't want to give up on it and let it go to ruin.
 By speaking up, they give their company the benefit of the doubt, believing that mistakes will be corrected and that crucial stakeholders will listen.

 Whistleblowing can be hugely beneficial to any company.
 A 2016 ACFE report by the Association of Certified Fraud Examiners found that over 40% of fraud cases were only detected through internal reporting.
 In this article, we'll identify the benefits of having a whistleblowing solution in place.

 But First, Let Us Explain What a Whistleblower Is...

 One of the most common questions we get asked is: "What is a whistleblower?"